dockstore/dockstore/_docs/checker-workflows.md

 ## Overview of Checker Workflows
 Checker workflows are additional workflows you can associate with a tool or workflow.
 The purpose of them is to ensure that a tool or workflow, given some inputs, produces the expected outputs on a platform different from the one where you are developing.

-Checker workflows can be used in the near future for iterations of the GA4GH-DREAM challenge and in the long-term picked up and run by the automated GA4GH workflow "testbed" to test your workflows across a variety of workflow platforms.
+In the near future, checker workflows can be used for iterations of the GA4GH-DREAM challenge.
+In the long-term, they can picked up and run by the automated GA4GH workflow "testbed" to test your workflows across a variety of workflow platforms.
 See this [presentation](https://docs.google.com/presentation/d/1VXdReGYXayzO7Jr-9XaLHNv6Wt46CwfvkfFDR8OEgJM/edit?usp=sharing) for more details and contact the GA4GH Cloud Work Stream for more information on contributing to the workflow testbed or related APIs.

 Below is a visual overview of how a checker workflow looks.